thoughtbot/flutie/README.md

     sass --update app/assets/stylesheets/_flutie.scss:public/stylesheets/flutie.css

-You can run a server which will allow you to view the flutie styleguide locally:
+You can also run a local server which will allow you to view the flutie styleguide:

     ruby server.rb